 The new villain introduced in this arc is Sailor Galaxia.
 She is wanting to acquire all of the Sailor Crystals, and it appears she is ultimately after Sailor Moon for her Silver Moon Crystal.

 With this volume, Takeuchi has drastically expanded the concept of the Sailor Guardians and now there are a lot more of them that come from all over the Milky Way.
 To be honest, by the time I finished the volume, I found myself feeling rather overwhelmed and a bit confused by just how quickly Takeuchi expanded the Sailor Moon universe.

-One of the biggest questions in this volume is who exactly Chibi-Chibi-Chan is; however, by the end of the volume, the reader is still no closer to understanding who she is at the end of the volume than they were when she was first introduced into the story.
+One of the biggest questions in this volume is who exactly Chibi-Chibi-Chan is.
+However, by the end of the volume, the reader is still no closer to understanding who she is than they were when she was first introduced into the story.
 There’s only one more volume of the Sailor Moon series left, so I suspect more information about Chibi-Chibi-Chan will be revealed during the final volume.

 There’s a preview of Volume 12 at the back of the book that’s in English.
 It’s definitely from the first five pages of the next volume, and it picks up exactly where Volume 11 ends.

 After reading Volume 11, it seems like it would probably appeal more to the die-hard Sailor Moon fans than to more casual readers like myself.
 It’s not that it’s a bad read, but I think a more casual reader is more likely to be left confused by this storyline than anything else, and may not feel as invested to go on to Volume 12 in order to find out what happens.